Anitere Flores: Florida House of Representatives

 In 2004, incumbent State Representative Gaston Cantens declined to seek re-election in the 114th District, which stretched from University Park to South Miami Heights in Miami-Dade County.
-With Cantens's endorsement, Flores ran in the Republican primary to succeed him, facing former State Representative Carlos A. Manrique, Victor Bao, Joel Bello, Lisa Sacco, and Luis E. Orta.
+With Cantens's endorsement, Flores ran in the Republican primary to succeed him, facing former State Representative Carlos Manrique, Victor Bao, Joel Bello, Lisa Sacco, and Luis E. Orta.
 Flores won the primary handily, receiving 56% of the vote, and advanced to the general election, where she faced businesswoman and Kendall community council member Millie Herrera, the Democratic nominee.
 Flores defeated Herrera by a wide margin, winning 64% of the vote to Herrera's 36%.
 Flores was re-elected without opposition in 2006 and 2008.

 During her career in the Florida House, Flores served as Deputy Majority Leader, Chair of the PreK-12 Appropriations Committee, and Chair of the PreK-12 Policy Committee.
 In order to increase college completion, she passed legislation that created a scholarship program for students who are the first in their family to attend college.